BulatMukhutdinov/PoraPlan/README.md

 ##Customer
 - Vasilii Artemev

+##Process
+The project developed based on the SCRUM methodology, that might be find on [YouTack](http://www.poraplan.pro:8081/dashboard)

 ##Short Description
 __Poraplan.pro__ – it’s a software that help people to planning and holding meetings.
 The whole functional consist from the three main parts.